-For Elon Musk’s SpaceX Starship program more smoke, fire and shrapnel
+For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

 After all of the explosions, the FAA, which is charged with promoting the space industry but also protecting people and property on the ground, oversaw investigations with SpaceX.

-The investigation into the SN10 “mishap,” as the FAA calls it remains open, the agency said Friday.
+The investigation into the SN10 “mishap,” as the FAA calls it, remains open, the agency said Friday.
 But it found “no safety concerns in the preliminary SN10 mishap report that would preclude further launches,” so SpaceX was cleared to proceed with the flight test Friday.

 As the commercial space industry grows and embraces a culture of testing to failure and then iterating quickly to remedy errors, the FAA has been busy.
-So far it has investigated six mishaps this fiscal year, FAA Administrator Dickson said this week.
-That includes the Starship crashes, a SpaceX Falcon 9 rocket that missed its landing site on a autonomous boat in the ocean, as well as an aborted flight from Virgin Galactic and a launch in Alaska by a startup space company known as Astra that just missed making orbit in December.
+So far, it has investigated six mishaps this fiscal year, Dickson said this week.
+That includes the Starship crashes, a SpaceX Falcon 9 rocket that missed its landing site on an autonomous boat in the ocean, as well as an aborted flight from Virgin Galactic and a launch in Alaska by start-up space company Astra that just missed making orbit in December.

-Some of the mishaps “ended in spectacular fireballs and went viral on social media,” he said.
+Some of the mishaps “ended in spectacular fireballs and went viral on social media,” Dickson said.
 “But all six of these were successful failures because we were able to protect public safety.”